blakedennett/LoanApprovalProject/README.md

 ### Approvals Below a 550 Credit Score

 <h4>Again, looking at the Cibil Score scatter plot found above in the visualizations section, I found a few anomalies.
-There is a clear cut off at the 550 mark, but I wanted to dive into the approved loans that did fall short.</h4>
+There is a clear cut off at the 550 mark, but I wanted to dive into the approved loans that did fall short.
+Overall, only 10.36% of the rows in the data that were below a 550 Credit Score were approved for the loan that was asked.
+I made a hypothesis by assuming that the rest of the major indicators of the records were much better than the average.
+My hypothesis was wrong.
+The average income of these points is lower than the total average while the loan amount is higher.Additionally, both the loan collateral ratio and the loan income ratio are worse in these instances.
+I am surprised that these specific cases were approved over others.
+The loan term is about 28% of the total average.
+This could be a reason that the banks approved these loans because the principal could be returned sooner.
+However, a lower term also means a higher payment.</h4>

+<h4>My conclusion equates to two items.
+The first was found through looking at the specific types of collateral.
+Specifically comparing the loans under 550 that were and were not approved, the loans that were successful had significantly more collateral in the residential and comercial assets than the luxury and bank assets.
+This gave a crucial insight because the banks must see these two types as a higher priority.
+The second conclusion I have is that there is missing data that is not accounted for like time with the bank, age, purpose of the loan, and any sort of date.</h4>

 ### Approved Vs Rejected